-November is all about senior pets and we are more than willing to do our part in celebrating.
-This month is Adopt a Senior Pet Month and National Senior Pet Month.
-We love all this attention on senior pets.
-Here are the reasons why senior dogs are great, why you need a senior dog and how to keep them happy and healthy!
+November celebrates senior pets with Adopt-a-Senior-Pet Month and National Senior Pet Month.
+We love all this attention on senior pets!
+Here are the reasons why senior dogs are great, why you need a senior dog in your home.
+Plus, how to keep them happy and healthy!

 Here are 8 Reasons Why Senior Dogs are Awesome!